rust-lang/reference/src/inline-assembly.md

 r[asm.operands.clobbers]
-An `output_expr` that is the placeholder expression `_` is a clobber output.
+An `output_expr` that is the placeholder expression `_` is a clobbers output.
 The resulting value of the register is discarded.
+An `out` operand that is a clobbers output shall be an *explicit register operand*.

 > [!NOTE]
 > Some registers and register classes cannot be used as an operand, other than as a clobber operand.